 The Group’s global tax strategy is to enhance Seadrill Limited’s shareholder value whilst being committed to complying with all relevant tax rules and requirements in all jurisdictions, taking a fair and reasonable approach to tax and operating to a high standard in the sector in which it operates and reflecting a listed status on the Norwegian and US stock exchanges.
 At all times, this will comply with Seadrill’s Code of Conduct, which governs our behaviours and principles.

 Approach to managing tax risk and establishing good governance

 Tax risk arises from complex laws and regulations and the interpretation and application of those in relation to complex business and operational circumstances across multiple territories.

-Responsibility for Tax at Board level rests with the Chief Financial Officer who together with the Director of Tax advises the Board and Audit and Risk Committee on the Tax position of the group on a regular basis.
-The Board review and approve all matters where a material and principal tax impact could arise.
-Day to day management of the tax affairs of the group are delegated to the Group Tax function, which reports directly to the Chief Financial Officer.
+Responsibility for tax at Board level rests with the Chief Financial Officer who together with the Director of Tax advises the Board and Audit and Risk Committee on the tax position of the group on a regular basis.
+The Board reviews and approves all matters where a material and principal tax impact could arise.
+Day to day management of the tax affairs of the Group are delegated to the Group Tax function, which reports directly to the Chief Financial Officer.

 The Board through the Chief Financial Officer requires and will ensure that Group Tax has and is able to maintain sufficiently skilled resources to maintain the tax strategy of the Group.